sebastianspicker/network-lantern/README.md

 network-diagnostics-suite keeps setup, verification, and known limitations in one place.

 ## Status
 Lifecycle stage: publication.
-Earlier setup detail now lives in maintained guidance.
+Maintenance guidance now reflects the stable shape.

 ## Usage
-- Made the rename assumptions easier to check later.
+- Made the true assumptions easier to check later.

 - The older setup fragments have been reduced to the useful parts.